Skip to main content

 nono trust

-Manage instruction file attestation.
-Sign, verify, and manage trust for AI agent instruction files.
+Manage file attestation.
+Sign, verify, and manage trust for files consumed by AI agents.

 nono trust <SUBCOMMAND>